wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 name
 ^^^^

-Specifies the name of the command which is called in the :doc:`active-response <active-response_manager>` section.
+Specifies the name of the command which is called in the :doc:`active-response <active-response-manager>` section.

 +--------------------+---------------+
 | **Default value**  | n/a           |